-SANTA ROSA COUNTY COVID-19 UPDATE
+SANTA ROSA COUNTY TOURISM UPDATE

-Date: March 30, 2020
+Date: May 22, 2020

 Your health and safety is our top priority and the Santa Rosa County Tourism Office is working with public health officials to provide the most comprehensive and up-to-date information and guidelines with regard to COVID-19.
 We cannot wait to welcome you back to Florida’s most relaxing destination.

 Below are responses to some frequently asked questions:

 - Are beaches open?
 Yes.
 All beaches are now open and following normal hours.
 Between sunrise and sundown, parking is available at ALL public lots and spaces.
 Visitors may also walk and bike the multi-use path of the island of Navarre Beach.
 Parking lot opening and closing times differ, please check individual parking lot restrictions for opening and closing times.

 - Is the pier open?
 Yes.
 The Navarre Beach Pier is open from 5a to 11p daily.
 Normal pier admission procedures will be in place; daily and annual passes may be purchased.

 - Are Blackwater River and Coldwater Creek open?